ohCancio/experiments/python/the-brain/readme.md

 * adjacent neurons - neurons that are directly adjacent in 3D (along x, y and z individually; i.e. no diagonals)

 The script is generating 20 generations of the brain with 1000 iterations each and dropping the plot into a gif.
-Each generation starts with a cube where each position
+Each generation starts with a cube where each position (neuron) is constantly charged and the adjacency calculation has been forced to return only positive movements on the grid.
+Gives it that smoky taste.

 ### Prerequisites